-My work has been featured in national publications including The Globe and Mail, The National Post, Ms. magazine, Today’s Parent and ParentsCanada magazines, the Canadian Bar Association’s National and Canadian Corporate Counsel Association magazines, and on the CBC.
+My work has been featured in national publications including The New York Times, The Globe and Mail, The National Post, Ms. magazine, Today’s Parent and ParentsCanada magazines, the Canadian Bar Association’s National and Canadian Corporate Counsel Association magazines, and on the CBC.
 My clients include the Canadian Cancer Society, Cancer Care Ontario, the National Judicial Institute, The Canadian Population Health Initiative, Lakehead University, the Canadian Friends of the Hebrew University of Jerusalem, the Institute for Medical Research Israel-Canada, and the Thunder Bay Regional Research Institute, among others.
 I have written and edited hundreds of articles for these and other clients, and have co-authored two books.

 I’ve been writing since I could hold a pencil.
 My short stories, essays, poetry, blog posts, performance pieces, radio documentaries, and other work have been published or showcased in a variety of venues — have a look at some of my favourite pieces.
 I am coeditor of the award-winning anthology And Baby Makes More: Known Donors, Queer Parents and Our Unexpected Families (Insomniac Press, 2009).
 I am currently working on Overflow, a performance piece about lingerie, motherhood and hereditary breast cancer, and I am toying with the idea of resurrecting a long-ago novel manuscript and turning it into a young adult novel.